Quansight/Quansight-website/apps/labs/posts/lib_sf_error_state.md

 Before we continue, let's review some background information.
 Feel free to skim or skip this section if you know this stuff already.

 Consider the structure of a C program.
-It must have one and only one file with an entrypoint function `main` where execution begins.
+It must have one and only one file with an [entry point](https://en.wikipedia.org/wiki/Entry_point) function `main` where execution begins.
 This file may refer to functions, global variables, and datatypes from other files.
 For a C program with multiple files, each file is compiled separately into an object file of machine instructions, specific to a particular platform, giving explicit commands directly to the CPU.
 A program called a linker is responsible for combining the generated object files into a single program.
 A library is a collection of code containing functions and datatypes which can be used in programs, but which itself doesn't have a `main` function.

 There are two ways library code can be linked into a program.
-The simplest way is _static linking_, where the library code is bundled directly into the program.
+The simplest way is [_static linking_](https://en.wikipedia.org/wiki/Static_library), where the library code is bundled directly into the program.
 Two programs statically linked with the same library will each have their own separate copy of the library.
 Special function error handling broke because the code responsible for it was statically linked into each separate extension module.
-By contrast, when library code is dynamically linked, it is not included in the executable binary file for the program at compile time.
+By contrast, when library code is [_dynamically linked_](https://en.wikipedia.org/wiki/Dynamic_linker), it is not included in the executable binary file for the program at compile time.
 It instead lives in a separate binary file, called a _shared library_, which can be loaded into the program at runtime.

-In addition to executable machine instructions, each object file contains a _symbol table_ mapping each identifier used in the original source file (e.g. a function name) to either the position in the executable code where the identifier is defined (e.g. the function's definition) or a placeholder if there's no definition in the source file.
+In addition to executable machine instructions, each object file contains a [_symbol table_](https://en.wikipedia.org/wiki/Symbol_table) mapping each identifier used in the original source file (e.g. a function name) to either the position in the executable code where the identifier is defined (e.g. the function's definition) or a placeholder if there's no definition in the source file.
 When combining object files into a single program through static linking, the linker fills these placeholders by searching the symbol tables of the other object files being linked into the program.

 Object files from a statically linked library are treated no differently from object files generated from the program's source code.
 By contrast: for dynamic linking, at compile time, the linker only checks the shared library's symbol table for entries that could fill placeholders, but does not link the shared library into the program.
 Shared libraries are instead loaded by programs at runtime.
-Function names, variable names, and other identifiers a shared library makes available to programs are referred to as **symbols exported by the library**.
+Function names, variable names, and other identifiers a shared library makes available to programs are referred to as _symbols exported by the library_.

 Some benefits of shared libraries are that: